natasharamburrun/Developer-test/doc/doc.md

 TOO DO:

-1) Style: Add a header at the top of the page with the Kano logo and the page title ‘Latest 100 shares’ - DONE
+1) Style: Add a header at the top of the page with the Kano logo and the page title ‘Latest 100 shares’

 2) Top 100 shared items displayed in a grid-like format Each share item should show a picture, title, author’s username and number of likes.